ANAT Bespoke

 Sarah Neville and Alex DeGaris, Evocations.
 Photograph Juha Vanhakartano.

-DR SARAH NEVILLE (SA) + EVA SIFIS (SA) & ASSOCIATE PROFESSOR BELINDA LANGE (SA) FLINDERS UNIVERSITY – ASSEMBLAGE CENTRE FOR CREATIVE ART
+DR SARAH NEVILLE (SA) + EVA SIFIS (SA) & ASSOCIATE PROFESSOR BELINDA LANGE (SA) FLINDERS UNIVERSITY – ASSEMBLAGE CENTRE FOR CREATIVE ARTS

 As part of the ANAT’s program, residents create online creative research journals, these serve as unique live documents of the residency and as a cultural artefact.